KippuRocks/libticketto/libs/types/README.md

 # Ticketto types

-A collection of some types the ticketto protocol uses.
+A collection of some types the Ticketto protocol uses.

 ## Usage